Analytics are at the heart of every move you make as a podcaster.

 Get a no-obligation, free 7-day podcast hosting trial to start growing your podcast sustainably, with data-backed decisions, using the analytics dashboard.
 Easily build, promote and measure the performance of your podcast stats, listener engagement and interaction in one place!

 If you have a question about our podcast analytics and how to interpret your stats, we live, breathe and sleep podcasting.

 - Get more information on our Analytics dashboard with our detailed Overview guide.

 - You can read more about our Episode-Level Podcast Analytics, too.

 - Analytics and marketing strategy go hand-in-hand.
-Read our comprehensive guide on How to Market Your Podcast for Growth and Success, including 14 actionable tactics and quick wins you can apply straight away.
+Read our comprehensive guide on How to Market Your Podcast for Growth and Success, including 14 tactics and quick wins.